for Mac OS users only! # if you run into any SSL certification issues, # you may need to run the following command for a Mac OS installation. # $/Applications/Python 3.x/Install Certificates.command import os, ssl if (not os.environ.get('PYTHONHTTPSVERIFY', '') and getattr(ssl, '_create_unverified_c

 sample_means50?
 Describe the sampling distribution, and be sure to specifically note its center.
 Would you expect the distribution to change if we instead collected 50,000 sample means?

-Exercise 5Initialize a vector of 100 zeros called
+Exercise 5Create an array of 100 zeros called

 sample_means_small.
 Run a loop that takes a sample of size 50 from area and stores the sample mean in